komarovalexander/ka-table-site/pages/docs/docs_props.md

 ## ChildAttributes
-Describes the attributes for a specific child component It is possible to override default behaviour just specify particular handler [Events Demo](https://komarovalexander.github.io/ka-table/#/events)
+Describes the attributes for a specific child component

+It is possible to override default behaviour just specify particular handler (see [Events Demo](https://komarovalexander.github.io/ka-table/#/events))

 | Name | Type | Description |
 | --- | --- | --- |